faizilham/msc-thesis/main/ch4_simple_model.typ

   &"VarAt" &&= {(x, p) | x in "LocalVars", p in "Node"}\
 $ <eq:ForwardSafeReachSets>

-Next we defined the lattices used in the safely-reachable analysis.
+Next, we defined the lattices used in the safely-reachable analysis.
 The first lattice is the reachable values lattice $R$, which is a powerset lattice of the sets VarAt and Cons.
 This lattice is quite similar to the lattice used in the classic reachable definition analysis.
 The second lattice is the occluded constructions lattice $O$, which is a powerset lattice of the set Cons.
 This lattice indicates which construction call sites are "hidden" or "older" than the last assigned values.
 The last one is the abstract state lattice $S_"RV"$, which is a map lattice from the references to the pair of reachable values $R$ and occluded constructions $O$.

 $
   &R &&= (powerset("VarAt" union "Cons"), subset.eq)\